 Vendor Part Number: The vendor’s internal part number for this item.

 Vendor Price: The average price you purchase this item for.

 Quantity Per Unit: The usable or sellable quantity in this item.
 If you buy this as a single item, the quantity per unit is one (1).
 If however, you purchase this in a case of twenty four (24), the usable quantity will be twenty four (24).
 This is an important factor in determining cost per unit pricing, as well as reordering.
 For example, if its a case, when you receive two cases, it will add 48 to your quantity on hand.
 This is an important value not to get wrong, so think about how you use and sell the item before setting this value.

 Locations: Location Inventory Items for this item.
 Which are a list of your connected studios that also use this item.
 In this nested list view you’re able to see inventory quantity information for the same item in your other connected studios.

-By clicking the ellipses (…) button in the Piercing Item Specifications editor, you will create/edit the item as a piercing inventory item.
+By clicking the ellipses (…) button in the Jewelry editor, you will create/edit the item as a jewelry inventory item.

 Jewelry Type: The jewelry type of this item.

 Gauge: The gauge of this jewelry or needle.